-The PbPb and MnCr ages of Ibitira have been calculated to be as old as the youngest angrites, which are measured to be ~4.557 b.y. old (Amelin et al., 2006; Lugmair and Shukolykov, 1998).
+The PbPb and MnCr ages of Ibitira are identical to the those of the slowly cooled (sub-volcanic and plutonic) angrites such as LEW 86010, NWA 4801, and Angra dos Reis, measured to be ~4.557 b.y. old (Amelin et al., 2006; Lugmair and Shukolykov, 1998).
 Ibitira experienced a reheating event to a temperature of ~1100°C when a large impact event excavated this material and formed a crater probably hundreds of kilometers wide.
-The ArAr age of ~4.4858 b.y. may reflect this reheating event, which also resulted in the formation of a Ca gradient in the augite lamella, the recrystallization of plagioclase, and the formation of tridymite.
+The ArAr age of ~4.4858 b.y. might reflect this reheating event, which also resulted in the formation of a Ca gradient in the augite lamella, the recrystallization of plagioclase, and the formation of tridymite.
 Of possible significance is the existence of a tight clustering of ArAr ages in common with that of Ibitira for a number of unbrecciated eucrites and cumulate eucrites (Bogard and Garrison, 2003).
 These similar ages are consistent with a major impact excavation at depth on the eucrite parent body, after which rapid cooling brought about the closure of the KAr chronometer.
-It is posited that the 4.48 b.y. old event produced smaller asteroids (Vestoids) from which unbrecciated and cumulate eucrites were eventually derived.
-However, at the same time, this radiometric age data appears to contradict much of the diagnostic data presented above and the presumption that Ibitira formed on a parent body separate from that of other eucrites.
+It is posited that this ~4.49 b.y. old event produced smaller daughter asteroids (Vestoids) from which unbrecciated and cumulate eucrites were eventually derived.
+However, this radiometric age data appears to contradict much of the diagnostic data presented in the paragraphs above and the presumption that Ibitira formed on a parent body separate from that of other eucrites.
+The CRE age for Ibitira was estimated through 81Kr-Kr dating by Shukolyukov and Begemann (1996) at 12.5 (±2.0) m.y., which straddles two CRE age clusters determined for eucrites.